This is where we stayed. SouthforkResort.

 The floor and the mud.
 A battle Mike fought and did not win.
 And this cracks me up.
 This whole trip actually amused me.
 I am usually the one that wigs out over every little thing in situations like this.
 The battery, the mud, the amenities, the drunken bachelors that stayed right up from us.
 Oh, did I not tell you about them?
 Well, give me a sec.
 I SO went with the flow.
 I was cool.
 I was actually enjoying myself.
 Mike usually gets agitated at me because I'm SO the opposite of that.
 This time it was him.

 The camp fire from the first night, or lack there of.
-How bout that for a $7.00 grill?

 The bachelors.